During the holiday season, the normal call volume of a 24/7 call center can increase rapidly.

-If you are operating a contact center or managing a team of customer support representatives or outsourcing to a call center, you might often use a different approach to handle changes in the call volumes that the holiday rush can bring.
+If you’re managing a team of customer support representatives or outsourcing to a call center, you might often use a different approach to handle changes in the call volumes that the holiday rush can bring.

 You may stretch your staff’s availability, reroute your calls, or adjust your calling schedule to accommodate the extra number of callers.
 Ultimately, a precise measurement needs to be fulfilled first before these steps can be carried out.

 For instance, you counted a total of 500 calls that reached your lines, but how many of those callers actually received assistance from your representatives?
 How many calls were abandoned?
 How much time did each representative spend per caller, and how long did it take for them to respond?